Skip to main content

 SAINT Protocol

-Stanford Accelerated Intelligent Neuromodulation Therapy — a research protocol delivering 10 sessions per day over 5 days using fMRI-guided targeting.
-Showed 79% remission rate in the initial trial.
+Stanford Accelerated Intelligent Neuromodulation Therapy — 10 sessions per day over 5 days using fMRI-guided targeting.
+Showed 79% remission in the initial trial.
+Learn about the SAINT protocol.

 Sham Stimulation

-A placebo condition used in TMS clinical trials where the coil is positioned or shielded to mimic the sensation of real TMS without delivering therapeutic stimulation to the brain.
+A placebo condition used in TMS clinical trials where the coil is positioned or shielded to mimic the sensation of real TMS without delivering therapeutic stimulation.

 Smoking Cessation

-One of the FDA-cleared indications for Deep TMS (BrainsWay, 2020).
+FDA-cleared indication for Deep TMS (BrainsWay, 2020).
 Targets the bilateral insula and prefrontal cortex to reduce nicotine cravings.

 T